Along with our PAOC International Office, Missions is highly valued by the ABNWT District.

 The DMR works alongside International Missions to creatively promote the missionary ministry of The Pentecostal Assemblies of Canada within the District of ABNWT.

-The DMR will be encouraging prayer for our missionaries, facilitate logistics when missionaries are on home assignment and will be
+The DMR will be encouraging prayer for our missionaries, facilitate logistics when missionaries are on home assignment and will be a first contact for anyone wanting information on PAOC missions within the District.
+They will be involved in recruiting, promoting, organizing, developing and endorsing PAOC missions.

 International Missions Division